cloudflare/cloudflare-docs/content/http-applications/_index.md

 # Overview

-Cloudflare **HTTP Applications** allow you to safely test, deploy, and roll back changes to your zone configuration settings.
+Cloudflare **HTTP Applications** allow you to safely test, deploy, and roll back changes to your edge configuration settings.

 ## Benefits